singkeo/TMTBot/README.md

 # MT4/MT5 FX Signal Copier Telegram Bot 💻💸

+# UPDATE: AS OF SEPTEMBER 23, 2024, THIS REPOSITORY IS OFFICIALLY ARCHIVED AND WILL NO LONGER BE MAINTAINED.
+THERE ARE SEVERAL ISSUES WITH THIS REPOSITORY INCLUDING ISSUES SURROUNDING INPUT OF USERNAME AND POTENTIAL CHANCES OF MISSING TRADES.
+PLEASE USE THIS REPOSITORY AS A REFERENCE TO DEVELOP YOUR OWN VERSION OF THE FX SIGNAL COPIER TELEGRAM BOT.

 This Telegram bot allows users to enter trades directly from Telegram and get a detailed look at the risk-to-reward ratio with profit, loss, and calculated lot size.
 You can change specific settings such as allowed symbols, risk factor, and more from your personalized Python script and environment variables.

 The FX Signal Copier Telegram Bot makes use of the MetaAPI cloud forex trading API for MetaTrader 4 or MetaTrader 5 to create a connection to a user's MetaTrader account to gather information such as account balance, open positions, and permissions to enter and close trades.
 The API works for both live and demo accounts.